ozmos/100-days-of-code/r1-log.md

 ###R1D80
 Spent some time this morning trying to solve an algorithm in php.
 Will try again tomorrow.
 In the evening did a little bit of the wordpress course on udemy and found the commands for starting and stopping the server and mysql.
 Also updated the media breaks on my official portfolio.
 Contacted a possible lead for paid work.

+###R1D81
+This morning I think I went through some of the wordpress tutorial, although I can't clearly remember.
+I think I spent too much time in the sun today!
+This evening did an easy php algorithm and worked on _longestConsecutiveString_ which has been stumping me for a while.
+Leaned that I could run php scripts in the terminal with a simple command.